sjlevine/minisat/README.md

 make
 ```

 Once done, there will be a `libminisat_bindings.so` file in the `build/dynamic/bindings/` folder.
+To use it, copy it somewhere like `/usr/local/lib`, then run `ldconfig`.

 You can also run
 ```bash